Brigton's Public Halls

 I loved these concerts and they were always a sell-out.

-The halls were finally demolished during redevelopment in the sixties and the site is now
+The halls were finally demolished during redevelopment in the seventies and the site is now

 landscaped.